allanglen/c172-flight-sim-panel/README.md

 ### Avionics

 Work in progress.
-I'm planning on building out a fully simulated Garmin G430 with Bendix/King avionics for the rest of the stack.
-I would like to make the avionics modular so that I can swap out various configurations.
+I'm planning on building out a fully simulated avionics stack to match that found in the X-Plane default Cessna 172.
+I plan on making the avionics modular so that I can swap out various configurations later.

 ## Input/Output